Alcaro/russian-malware/arlib/sandbox/README.txt

 Leaving execve is covered above.
 However, entering it isn't obvious either.

-To start with, execve() takes a filename - while not a security breach, it won't succeed either.
+To start with, execve() takes a filename, which will fail due to chroot.
 Solution: fexecve().

 Except that's just a wrapper for execve(/proc/self/fd/123), which won't work either.
 I could change the chroot to /proc/self/fd, but that'd probably screw up on fork().
 And I'm not chrooting to